Jonathan Safran Foer On Marriage, Religion And Universal Balances

 (SOUNDBITE OF MUSIC)

-FOER: A little bit, not really too directly.
-I remember she came to my Hebrew school when I was - around the time of my bar mitzvah, probably, and gave a presentation.
-And it was in that public presentation, facing the audience, that she said a lot of things that I hadn't heard before.
-You know, so she needed that context for whatever reason.
-I think that the intimacy of, like, a one-on-one conversation was maybe - may - precluded a kind of closeness when the distance of standing on a podium and me being among the many allowed for an intimacy.
-I'm not really sure.
+FOER: A little bit - not really too directly.
+I remember she came to my Hebrew school around the time of my bar mitzvah, probably, and gave a presentation.
+She said a lot of things that I hadn't heard before.

 GROSS: Tell us something about her story.

-FOER: She was born an shtetl in Eastern Europe called Kolki in Poland and was a member of some kind of socialist youth group.
-And when the Nazis were making their way east, there was an understanding that it was political and that they were going to come after people who were involved in certain political groups or she felt that she had to run away.
-And she left her family then and went further east into Russia and, you know, has just an amazing story of survival that lasted a couple of years, and then made her way back to the village of her birth and found that everything was destroyed and that, you know, other women were marrying - wearing her mother's clothing.
+FOER: She was born in a shtetl in Eastern Europe called Kolki in Poland and was a member of some kind of socialist youth group.
+And when the Nazis were making their way east, there was an understanding that it was political and that they were going to come after people who were involved in certain political groups.
+She felt that she had to run away.
+And she left her family then and went further east into Russia and, you know, has just an amazing story of survival that lasted a couple of years and then made her way back to the village of her birth and found that everything was destroyed and that, you know, other women were marrying - wearing her mother's clothing.
 And she left and met my grandfather in a displaced persons camp, where my mom was born.
-And they all came to the States a couple of years later.
+And they all came to the States a couple years later.

 GROSS: Do you think that your grandmother placed a special value on her grandchildren because she had lost her family?